hi-ilhamakbar/maqe-automation-test/README.md

-﻿﻿## Automation Test
+﻿# HOW TO START

-_Copyright 2020 Ilham Akbar Adhiguna Erlangga.
+These are steps that you must do before running the automated tests _Copyright 2020 Ilham Akbar Adhiguna Erlangga.
 All rights reserved._

-# HOW TO START
-These are steps that you must do before running the automated tests

 ## Things to install and get ready in Windows
 * Java JDK